-Best estimates of arithmetic real rates of return for each major asset class included in the Supplemental Plans target asset allocation as of December 31, 2020 and 2019 are summarized in the following tables (note that the rates shown below include the inflation components):
+Best estimates of arithmetic real rates of return over a ten year investment horizon for each major asset class included in the Supplemental Plans target asset allocation as of December 31, 2021 and 2020 are summarized in the following tables (note that the rates shown below include the inflation components):

-2020 Target Allocation 2020 Estimate of expected rate of return 2019 Target Allocation 2019 Estimate of expected rate of return U.S. Large Size Company Equities 20.0% 6.9% 20.0% 7.2% U.S. Mid Size Company Equities 5.0% 7.2% 5.0% 7.4% U.S. Small Size Company Equities 5.0% 7.7% 5.0% 7.8% Developed Non-U.S. Size Company Equities 15.0% 7.5% 15.0% 7.2% Emerging Markets Company Equities 5.0% 8.1% 5.0% 8.0% Total Equities 50.0% 50.0% U.S. Fixed Income 30.0% 1.7% 30.0% 2.3% Total Fixed Income 30.0% 30.0% Real Estate 10.0% 5.6% 10.0% 6.0% Total Real Estate 10.0% 10.0% Open-End Private Equity 10.0% 11.3% 10.0% 10.8% Total Private Equity 10.0% 10.0% Total Assets 100.0% 100.0%
+2021 Target Allocation 2021 Estimate of expected rate of return 2020 Target Allocation 2020 Estimate of expected rate of return

+U.S. Large Size Company Equities U.S. Mid Size Company Equities U.S. Small Size Company Equities Developed Non-U.S. Size Company Equities Emerging Markets Company Equities 20.0% 5.0% 5.0% 15.0% 5.0% 7.0% 7.2% 8.0% 7.4% 7.4% 20.0% 5.0% 5.0% 15.0% 5.0% 6.9% 7.2% 7.7% 7.5% 8.1%

+Total Equities 50.0% 50.0%

+U.S. Fixed Income 30.0% 1.9% 30.0% 1.7%

+Total Fixed Income 30.0% 30.0%

+Real Estate 10.0% 6.5% 10.0% 5.6%

+Total Real Estate 10.0% 10.0%

+Open-End Private Equity 10.0% 11.0% 10.0% 11.3%

+Total Private Equity 10.0% 10.0%

+Total Assets 100.0% 100.0%

-The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected long-term future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected long-term future real rates of return over the projected investment horizon (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected long-term future real rates of return by the target asset allocation percentage and by adding expected inflation.

 Discount rate.
+The discount rates used to measure the total pension liabilities in 2021 were 6.75% for the Qualified and 1.84% for the Non-Qualified and Board.
+The Qualified discount rate of 6.75% is the same rate that was used to measure the total pension liabilities as of December 31, 2020.
+The Non-Qualified and Board discount rate of 1.84% is a change from 2.00% that was used to measure the total pension liabilities as of December 31, 2020.
+The projection of cash flows used to determine the discount rate assumed that the System's contributions will continue to follow the current funding policy.
+Based on those assumptions, the System's Qualified Plans fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.

 The discount rates used to measure the total pension liabilities in 2020 were 6.75% for the Qualified and 2.00% for the Non-Qualified and Board.
 The Qualified discount rate of 6.75% is a change from 7.00% that was used to measure the total pension liabilities as of December 31, 2019.
 The Non-Qualified and Board discount rate of 2.00% is a change from 2.75% that was used to measure the total pension liabilities as of December 31, 2019.
-The Non-Qualified and Board discount rate of 2.00% is a change from 2.75% that was used to measure the total pension liabilities as of December 31, 2019.
-The projection of cash flows used to determine the discount rate assumed that the System's contributions will continue to follow the current funding policy.
-Based on those assumptions, the System's Qualified Plans fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.

-The discount rates used to measure the total pension liabilities in 2019 were 7.0% for the Qualified and 2.75% for the Non-Qualified and Board.
-The Non-Qualified and Board discount rate of 2.75% is a change from 4.10% that was used to measure the total pension liabilities as of December 31, 2018.
 The projection of cash flows used to determine the discount rate assumed that the System's contributions will continue to follow the current funding policy.
 Based on those assumptions, the System's Qualified Plans fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.